WAYWIDN/DA-IICT-Placement-Manager/README.md

-# **Capstone Project**
+## *Code Crushers* ##

 ## **DAIICT Placement Manager**

-We implemented Placment Management System that help to manage placment data.
+We implemented Placment Management System that help to manage placment data.This is our college project for the 2nd sem.

 ## Project Details
 This project contains the four main parts: